omarkmu/krdict.py/docs/main.md

 ## view

-Performs a view query, which retrieves information about a particular entry, on the Korean Learners' Dictionary API.
+Performs a view query, which retrieves information about a particular entry on the Korean Learners' Dictionary API.

 ```python
 def view(*,